manuiageek/docker-forfun-portainer/README.md

-# Kind of a Reminder

-This repository serves as a gentle reminder to set up portainer
+This repository serves as a reminder to set up portainer

 ## access